 HELLO!
 Let’s get inspired in the kitchen with food to make you feel HAPPY, motivated and full of energy!
 You see, being healthy is our decision to feed our happiness with good, fabulous-tasting food, it’s choosing to be active, it’s choosing to always look on the bright side of life.

 Join me on a journey into a cleaner, greener lifestyle, and discover Cooking Green Goodness.
 Follow my fun, healthy, food-focused exploits, cooking with kids series, tasty recipes and beautiful imagery.
 “All you’ll need is a slightly expanded pantry, a good knife, the soul of a cook – and your appetite,” as stated in one of my favourite cookbooks.

-Oh yes, I also like to snack but aside from my love for snacking (healthy snacking that is for the most part), it might interest you to know that I wrote my first business plan at the age of 12.
-At the age of 15, I wondered why no one delivered VHS movies to homes – in later years, I watched a Netflix commercial in awe.
 I am a Toronto native who loves the city’s diverse and inspiring food and culture scene.
 In one block you can find Caribbean, Greek, Italian, Mediterranean, Mexican, and Vietnamese restaurants (to name a few), and don’t get me started on the food trucks!
 Food Truck Frenzy is a real thing.
-I am a mom of two, born entrepreneur, aspiring cookbook author, cheese and greens lover, good food advocate, culinary arts student, student of nutrition and Contributor at Toronto Caribbean Newspaper (Healthy Green Eating).
-My mission here is to create, educate, and entertain through my love for food.
+I am a mom of two, born entrepreneur, aspiring cookbook author, veggies lover, good food advocate, culinary arts student, student of nutrition and Contributor at Toronto Caribbean Newspaper (Healthy Green Eating).
+My mission here is to create, educate, entertain and inspire through my love for food.